umarhassan-mitodl/20.441j-fall-2009/content/pages/readings.md

 {{< tdopen >}}

-Buter, C. E., D. P. Orgill, I. V. Yannas, and C. C. Compton. "[Effect of Keratinocyte Seeding of Collagen-Glycosaminoglycan Membranes on the Regeneration of Skin in a Porcine Model](http://www.ncbi.nlm.nih.gov/pubmed/9583488)." _Plastic & Recontructive Surgery_ 101, no. 6 (May 1998): 1572-1579.
+Buter, C. E., D. P. Orgill, I. V. Yannas, and C. C. Compton. "{{% resource_link "547df1d1-82c0-4319-a345-fb45a2db5c76" "Effect of Keratinocyte Seeding of Collagen-Glycosaminoglycan Membranes on the Regeneration of Skin in a Porcine Model" %}}." _Plastic & Recontructive Surgery_ 101, no. 6 (May 1998): 1572-1579.

 {{< tdclose >}}